Write the Email Body

 3. Add one clear next action.

-4. Send a test email and read it like a subscriber.
+4. Send a test email and read it from the subscriber's point of view.

 ### Risky Promotional Language